-Central Beaverton NAC
+Central Beaverton NEIGHBORHOOD

 - Annual Elections (Board Members, Chair, Vice-Chair, Recorder, Treasurer, and BCCI representative) held in October.